Global firms leave Myanmar office block with military ties

 “Sule Square has big-name tenants that continue to lease office space in the building, indirectly supporting the army,” Justice for Myanmar said in a report in which it identified 18 of the tenants.

 Reuters approached all of the companies named in the report.
-Of the six that said they had moved or were reviewing office plans, only one cited the military link.
+Of the seven that said they had moved or were reviewing office plans, two cited the military link.
 Others cited various reasons including business prospects.

 Business has collapsed in the Southeast Asian country since a Feb.
 1 coup that prompted widespread protests and strikes, during which the army has killed hundreds of civilians and arrested thousands.